 Employee resistance

 Return to office policies (part- or full-time) may not sit well with your team.
-One recent survey found that 37% of employees who were forced to return to the office reported being unhappy with their employers.
+Research shows that 37% of employees who were forced to return to the office reported being unhappy with their employers.
 And of those who are unhappy, 29% say they intend to resign unless the policy is reversed.
 There are a few big reasons team members may struggle to support your strategy.

 Employees accustomed to remote work may resist losing key benefits, like more control over work-life balance and greater workplace flexibility.
 RTO mandates can disrupt established routines and childcare arrangements, causing stress and dissatisfaction.